Furionk/FurionRenderHelper/README.md

 # Furion Render Helper

-Batch Furion Render Helper with multi-channel output and customizable filename patterns.
+This is just a blender plugin for me to batch render with multi-channel output and customizable filename patterns.

 ## Key Features

-- 🎯 **Batch Frame Rendering** - Furion Render Helper or ranges (e.g., `1,5,10-15,30`)
+- 🎯 **Batch Frame Rendering** - Batch render by typing a frame ranges (e.g., `1,5,10-15,30`)
-- 🎨 **Multi-Channel Output** - Automatically exports all enabled render passes from View Layer
-- 📝 **Custom Filename Patterns** - Token-based naming with live preview
-- 🔑 **Smart Keyframe Detection** - Auto-suggest frames with keyframes
-- 💾 **Persistent Settings** - Remembers output folder and patterns
+- 🔑 **Smart Keyframe Detection** - Auto-suggest keyframes.
+This is for blocking stage render, it picks the dope sheet summary timeline keyframes. and skip those frames for interpolation.
+Also, if you type 1-100 but a few keyframes out of the range say at 200, it only filters frames between 1 to 100.

 ## Quick Start

 1. **Set Output Folder** - Click "Set Output Folder" or leave blank to use blend file directory
-2. **Enable Render Passes** - Go to View Layer Properties > Passes and enable desired outputs
+2. **Enable Render Passes** - Go to View Layer Properties > Passes and enable desired outputs channels (optional)
 3. **Configure Pattern** (Optional) - Use tokens like `(FileName)_(Frame)_(Channel)` for custom naming
 4. **Enter Frames** - Type frame numbers: `1,5,10` or ranges: `1-5,10-15` or click keyframe icon
-5. **Render** - Click "Furion Render Helper"
+5. **Render** - Click "Render Specific Frames" or "Render Current Frame"

 ## Filename Tokens